- What we collect

 Storage and disposal of information is managed in accordance with Australian Government records management regulations, guidelines and authorities, including the Archives Act 1983, Records Authorities and General Disposal Authorities.
 Access to the databases, systems and electronic and paper files is limited to authorised users only.

 External service providers who handle personal information about the Library’s staff, customers or other individuals are required to comply with the requirements of the Privacy Act.

 The Library will respond to any potential or actual data breach in accordance with its Data Breach Response Plan.
 The Library is required to notify any data breach which is an ‘eligible data breach’ under Part IIIC of the Privacy Act.

 Concerns regarding potential or actual data breaches should be raised with the Privacy Contact Officer.

 The Library publishes a privacy statement on its website explaining the privacy aspects of web analytics, cookies and e-mail.

 1.9.
 Access and correction to personal information

-An individual may request access to his or her personal information held by the Library.
+An individual may request access to their personal information held by the Library.
 If it is appropriate to process the request under the Freedom of Information Act 1982, we will let the individual know.

-An individual who believes that his or her personal information held by the Library is inaccurate, out-of-date, incomplete, irrelevant or misleading can request that the information be corrected.
+An individual who believes that their personal information held by the Library is inaccurate, out-of-date, incomplete, irrelevant or misleading can request that the information be corrected.

 A request for access or correction can be made to the Privacy Officer.